DNS How To Guide

 The following guide may help you understand a bit about the basic functionality of DNS. i.e Domain Name System.
 And how to Flush DNS Cache and to use Windows DNS Tools.

-DNS Tools provides a user with the facility to check if your DNS records are propagated in the different locations of the world.
+DNS propagation checker provides a user with the facility to check if your DNS records are propagated in the different locations of the world.
 The DNS records for billions of websites are stored in hundreds and thousands of DNS servers around the world in different countries and ISPs.
-Some ISPs provide their DNS Servers for public usage, and some private DNS Server owners provide their servers for getting DNS data publically.
+Some ISPs provide their DNS Servers for public usage, and some private DNS Server owners provide their servers for getting DNS data publicly.

 What is DNS?